markpbaggett/mods_toc_to_manifest/README.md

 ## The Example

-Generate.py looks at a manifest.json file and an assumed related descriptive metadata file that we assume describes the digital object.
+Generate.py looks at a manifest.json file and an assumed related descriptive metadata file that we presume describes the digital object.
 The sample MODS record has table of contents data that looks like this:

 ```xml